wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 4.4.0 =
+* Added: Two new options allow you to include the ticket or replies content inside the emails that are sent on new tickets and new replies
+* Added: New ticket and reply email subject lines now include the ticket's title
+* Added: Added the Report a Bug, and Suggest a Feature links into the header.
+* Updated: Settings page got a slight redesign

 = 4.3.2 =
 * Updated: .POT language file updated to the latest version